The 5 qualities of change-ready, change-willing organizations

 Creating a clear roadmap, setting expectations, and designating responsibility at the beginning will help to create a clear picture and keep everyone in the same page.
 You may find the Prosci Change Triangle (or PCT) model helpful in identifying risks and evaluating project health.

-2. An active and visible sponsor
+2. Secure an active, visible sponsor

 Key support from the executive team is critical when implementing change.
 If employees don’t believe that the executive team is fully on board, supportive, and engaged, they may not take change seriously.
 But for change to really take place, there needs to be an active and visible sponsor leading the charge.